intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Standardization conclusions

-1. More rapid model development procedures are (still) needed
+1. A methodology rapid model development procedures is needed to ensure model deployment can keep pace with new feature deployment.
-    1. Faster than how the IETF produces (simple) results today (especially models)
-    1. New approaches/methods to make it live outside the RFCs should be explored
-    1. Need more predictable timelines
+   We need a solution that significantly increase the speed and predictable timeline for developing and publishing models within the IETF.
+New approaches and methods to make models live outside of published RFCs should be explored.
+An experiment should be started to test a new rapid development approach.
+1. Protocol and model complexity should be reduced to keep additions and changes to a minimal set of agreed upon core features.
-1. More focus is needed on scalability of all network management roles (monitoring, configuration, notifications)
+1. More standardization focus is needed on the scalability of the different roles of network management: monitoring, configuration, notifications.
-1. We should reduce complexity for future changes to a minimal agreed set of core features
-    1. For both protocol and models
-1. Network management enhancements needs to be backed by operator use cases and vendor buy-in
-    1. Vendors and operators should must work together
+1. Enhancements to network management protocols and models needs to be backed by real-world operator use cases and expected adoption by vendors.
+Vendors and operators will need to work together to ensure these goals are appropriately met.
-1. An rapid development experiment would be an interesting approach

 ### Additional work needed